Ceasari/EncryptDecrypt/README.md

 ## Installation

-1. Clone the repository `git clone https://github.com/Ceasari/AudioFromVideo.git`
+1. Clone the repository `git clone https://github.com/Ceasari/EncryptDecrypt.git`
 2. Install dependencies `pip install -r requirements.txt`.
 3. Run the app `main.py`.
 4. Follow the prompt to enter the path to your video file, and the script will extract the audio and save it as an MP3 file in the same directory as the original video.

+## Security Note

+Please remember to keep your password secure and do not use this tool for any illegal activities.

 ## Contributing: